 Recently, a few readers have asked how I process my images.
 I shared this post a few years ago, but since then my style and workflow has evolved.
 I started using Mastin Labs presets in Lightroom last summer and instantly fell in love.
 And then I died.
 I have always loved the classic look of film and these presets help me achieve just that while still harnessing the benefits of shooting digitally.
 I LOVE the look and feel Mastin Labs brings to my photos and I feel there is a quality to them that enhances my brand.
+Feel free to use the code FILMLOVE for an extra 10% off!

 I created my own preset using the Fuji Original + common tweaks as my base and add it to all my images as they import into Lightroom.
 Once my images are imported, I go through one by one, making minor tweaks to exposure and temperature to make sure each image is perfect.
 Very rarely will I bring an image into Photoshop, I try to shoot my images spot on, paying attention to what’s in the frame before I take the image.
 My goals when it comes to editing is efficiency – no one wants to be stuck behind the computer editing all day!
 Or worse, all night! – and consistent, natural looking images.
 And Mastin helps me achieve exactly this.
 I decided to add my camera settings for each photo because I always found that helpful when I was first starting out…